35 Best Abandoned Cart Email Examples: Increase Sales Today

 J.Crew

-I like J.Crew’s classy approach.
-In addition to letting the customer know that there are items in his or her shopping cart, there are also CTAs for other pages on the site in case the consumer might want to look at new arrivals, fall finds, or looks J.Crew loves.
+We like J.Crew’s classy approach.
+In addition to letting the customer know there are items in his or her shopping cart, there are also CTAs for other pages on the site in case the consumer might want to look at new arrivals, fall finds, or looks J.Crew loves.

 5. Reebok